Art Studio (ARTS)

 ARTS 4371.
 Risograph 101.

-This course introduces the operation of a Risograph Duplicator.
-Students learn how to create multi-color prints and small publications.
-The course approaches image creation and editing through a number of digital and analogue techniques.
-Technical understanding of the machine and traditional and experimental approaches to print is covered in this course.
+This course introduces the operation of a Risograph duplicator and the technical processes involved in producing multicolor prints and small publications.
+Students learn how to prepare imagery through a range of digital and analogue techniques, gaining familiarity with color separation, layering, registration, and workflow considerations.
+The course emphasizes technical understanding of the machine alongside both traditional and experimental approaches to Risograph print production.
+Demonstrations and guided exercises support skill development as students explore effective strategies for planning and refining printed outcomes.
+This course is repeatable for credit.
 Prerequisite: ART 1301 and ART 1303 and [ARTC 1301 or ARTS 1301 or ARTS 1303] and [ARTC 1302 or ARTS 1302 or ARTS 1304 or ARTT 2372] all with grades of "D" or better.

 Grade Mode: Standard Letter